CoolRequest/coolrequest.github.io/_posts/2022-05-24-a-story-about-test-metrics.md

 He had recently learned about automatic code coverage analysis, and was very excited to know that not only you can write automated tests, but you can also ensure that 100% of your code is covered by them.
 This way nothing could go wrong!

-So, one day, his boss told him aboout the requirements for a new software.
+So, one day, his boss told him about the requirements for a new software.
 He needed to calculate the market price of a house, using the following specification:

 <div class="message">
 <p>A house is considered big if it has at least <b>3 rooms</b> and <b>2 bathrooms.</b> </p>